-Ryan Lundquist from the Sacramento Chapter is the recepient of the 2017 Trussas Award!
+Andy Anderson from the Central Valley Chapter is the recepient of the 2019 Trussas Award!

 |2010||Tinna Morlatt and Bill McKnight|